LattePandaTeam/Docs/content/alpha_edition/get_started.md

 <center>![Power LED Indicator](/assets/images/Power_On_LED_Alpha.gif)</center>

-* Once the red LED light powers on and stops blinking, press and hold the power button for approximately 3 seconds.
-The device will power on.
+* Once the red LED light powers on and stops blinking, press and hold the power button for approximately 3 seconds and the device will power on.

 <center>![Power On Press Button](/assets/images/Power_On_Press_Button_Alpha.gif)</center>